thatrandomfrenchdude/thatrandomfrenchdude/README.md

 I enjoy learning and integrating new languages, tools, and ways of thinking to support optimal solution development.
 If there is a better way to solve a problem that I have not been exposed to, I will expose myself to it and make sure I can integrate it into my solution.

-In my spare time I making music, reading, playing chess, gardening, and baking.
-I am always looking for ways to improve the world around me by sharing my joy for life and knowledge with everyone I can!
+In my spare time I enjoy making music, reading, playing chess, gardening, and baking.
+I am always looking for ways to improve the world around me by sharing my joy for life and accumulated knowledge with everyone I can!

 <!--
 **thatrandomfrenchdude/thatrandomfrenchdude** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.